LucyLovesCircus

 Normally, the only thing I celebrate on 31st January each year is my sister’s birthday.
 But this year is a little different.
 A few weeks ago, I found myself in a school hall, listening to a headteacher introduce some professional training to staff.
 He began by showing us a picture of a juggler, a tightrope walker, and a magician’s hat and asked what they had in common.

 Me!
 I thought.
 Obviously!
-But nobody there knew that.
+But nobody there knew me as "Lucy Loves Circus".
 Circus in general?
 Too obviouswhat’s the trap?!
 While I paused to consider, a hand shot up.

 "Don Bosco!" came the confident (and correct) answer.